Stone Temple Pilots: 1985–1992: Formation and early years as Mighty Joe Young

-Two conflicting stories of how frontman Scott Weiland and bassist Robert DeLeo met have been related by the band.
-One was that they met at a Black Flag concert in Long Beach, California, in 1985.
-They began discussing their girlfriends, only to realize they were dating the same woman.
-Instead of letting this come between them, they developed a bond and formed a band after they each subsequently broke it off with the girl.
-Weiland presented a different version in his autobiography, saying that he and his friends in their band Soi Disant – guitarist Corey Hicock and drummer David Allin – pursued Robert after witnessing him play live at various gigs.

-Regardless, Weiland, DeLeo, Hicock and Allin would eventually form a band called Swing.
+In 1985, Scott Weiland and his friends in their band Soi Disant—guitarist Corey Hicock and drummer David Allin—first encountered Robert DeLeo playing live at various gigs, deciding to track him down after witnessing his shows.
+Weiland, DeLeo, Hicock and Allin would eventually form a band called Swing.
 Allin left after a few years.
 The remaining members saw drummer Eric Kretz play in a Long Beach club and convinced him to join them.
 Guitarist Hicock eventually left the band in 1989; in need of a replacement and auditioning many guitarists, Robert suggested his older brother, Dean.
 At the time, Dean was a successful businessman who had left behind his previous musical career but still played guitar as a hobby.
-The band managed to convince Dean to play for Swing, completing the original STP lineup.
-Dean reportedly refused to continue playing in a band called "Swing", and shortly afterwards the band became Mighty Joe Young.
+The band managed to convince Dean to play for Swing, completing the original lineup.
+Shortly afterwards, the band changed its name to Mighty Joe Young.
 They recorded a demo tape around 1990.
-The Mighty Joe Young demo features tracks that would go on to be re-recorded for the band's first studio album, as well as some musical styles that would not be featured on any of STP's studio albums, such as funk and yodeling.
+The Mighty Joe Young demo features tracks that would go on to be re-recorded for the band's first studio album, as well as some musical styles that would not be featured on any of the band's studio albums, such as funk and yodeling.